 Due to the lack of adequate natural recharge, and a suspected natural deficit, the entire quantity of the consumptive use portion of the projected water requirements should be considered as overdraft.
-Figure 3 shows that annual overdraft within the Mission Creek Subbasin is expected to continue to increase for the foreseeable future, unless water requirements decrease significantly.
+However, the projected demands and probable supplies shown in Figure 3 illustrate a water supply surplus beginning in 2020, assuming that water deliveries remain as estimated by the 2013 State Water Project Reliability Report (58% of total allocations).